Key Takeaways

 Question: “Is a passport renewed at age 15 valid until its 5-year expiration date, and would the subsequent passport be valid for 10 years and eligible for mail renewal?
 Is there any need to apply for a new passport when a child turns 16?”

-Answer: If the passport is issued at age 15, the passport will be valid until the child is 20.
-After that, they will need to apply for an adult passport which can be renewed by mail 10 years later.
+A: If the passport is issued at age 15, the passport will be valid until the child is 20.
+After that, they will need to apply for an adult passport, which can be renewed by mail 10 years later.

-At 16, a minor has to apply for an adult passport, which will expire when they turn 26.
+At 16 years old, a minor has to apply for an adult passport, which will expire when they turn 26.

 However, the website does not specify how to imply consent on the application form.
 It has been suggested that consent is implied if the minor uses a parent’s check to pay the fees.
 This area seems to lack consistency in its handling.